bluenets126/dsc-course0-m8-lab/README.md

 Note that we are only working off of accidnet/incident data.
 This does not account for the amount of total flights that a particular Make/Model have in a given year which can provide more detail into the actual sustainability into the plane.
 But based off the crash data given, below are the thoughts and recommendations.

+Got data in last 40 years.
+So pulled anything with an event after 1/1/1985 (module said 1983, but i think it is a few years old)

 Only included airplanes where amatuer build = No

 Total passengers = serious + Fatal + Minor + Uninjured